Main Line Kitchen Design answers this question below:

 MLKD gets asked the question “What cabinet brand is the best value?” almost daily.
 Below is our response from a recent question on our most popular blog.
 Link to that Blog here.

-We have worked with a recommended kitchen designer on a kitchen/dining room remodel and really like and appreciate her design which includes things we wouldn’t have thought of.
-We chose the Signature line of cabinetry while in her showroom.
+Hi- We have worked with a recommended kitchen designer on a kitchen/dining room remodel and really like and appreciate her design which includes things we wouldn’t have thought of.
+We chose the Signature cabinet brand in her showroom.
 I see Signature rated A+ on your list.
 The price quote is higher than we hoped.
 As an alternative at 10-15% of the Signature cost, her studio also carries Siteline which isn’t rated very well on your list.
 As a 3rd option, my husband has explored KraftMaid at Home Depot.
 I also note that we are looking at greige Shaker style which you have suggested isn’t worth paying for at higher-priced lines.
 We want high quality as we are planning to stay here for another 20 years but have a lot of other house projects (HVAC, windows, etc.) we need to do in our old New England home as well.

 Thanks in advance!

-Homeowners constantly ask us what’s the best cabinet for their money.
+Homeowners constantly ask us what’s the best cabinet brand for their money.
 The answer is complicated and not the simplistic answer people look for.

 You must understand that the cost of cabinetry isn’t directly related to how well the cabinetry is built and durability.
 Cabinet pricing is more about the available choices and the ability to customize.